lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

 - a session is of no use for SPA's -> Stored on server, doesn't care about our client running in browser

+- trough http request's and responses we ge a token, this token can be used in subsequent requests to be authenticated and make authenticated requests

 # TypeScript